pbl64k/icfpc2016/README.md

-So having tinkered with all that for a while, I thought I needed to do a little better than simply submitting the unit square for the lightning round solutions.
+So having tinkered with all that for a while, I thought I needed to do a little better than simply submitting the unit square for the lightning round problems.
 Well, at least here I did come up with an idiotic plan of sorts.
 Two things occured to me:

-1. Translating the unit square such that its centre would match the centre of the target figure should help with the resemblance.
+1. Translating the unit square such that its centre would match the geometric centre of the target figure should help with the resemblance.
 2. Folding the square into a smaller rectangle matching in size the bounding box of the target figure should help even further.